Ed Sheeran must face trial over Marvin Gaye copyright claim, judge rules - NewsBreak

 Ed Sheeran must face trial over Marvin Gaye copyright claim, judge rules

-Sheeran’s lawyers had previously sought to have the claim thrown out of court, saying the alleged stolen parts of the song were “commonplace”.
+The “Bad Habits” hitmaker’s legal team previously asked Judge Louis Stanton, who presides over the Southern District of New York, to dismiss the case on the grounds that the similar parts of the song were “commonplace.”

+However, they were hit with bad news after Stanton ruled on Thursday that the case is heading to court.

-In a ruling on Thursday (29 September), Judge Louis Stanton said, “There is no bright-line rule that the combination of two unprotectable elements is insufficiently numerous to constitute an original work,” per Billboard’s initial report.
+“There is no bright-line rule that the combination of two unprotectable elements is insufficiently numerous to constitute an original work,” Judge Stanton said, according to Billboard’s initial report .

 “A work may be copyrightable even though it is entirely a compilation of unprotectable elements.”

-The lawsuit, filed by an entity called Structured Asset Sales that owns a partial stake in Gaye’s famous song, seeks $100m (£90m) in damages.
-The lawsuit claimed that Sheeran had lifted a chord progression and the harmonic rhythm of Gaye’s track.
+Structured Asset Sales (SAS), which owns a partial stake in the famous song, is seeking an eye-watering $100 million in damages.

+According to the original suit , SAS alleges Sheeran’s chord progression in “Thinking Out Loud” is too equivalent to “Let’s Get It On.”

-A date has not yet been set for the trial, which will take place in a Manhattan federal courthouse.
+A trial date has not yet been set but it will take place in Manhattan Federal Court.

-The judge’s ruling comes just months after Sheeran and his “Shape of You” co-writers were awarded over £900,000 in legal costs after winning another copyright infringement trial.

-The singer-songwriter had been accused of copying parts of his 2017 smash single from Sami Chokri’s 2015 track “Oh Why” – co-written by Ross O’Donoghue.

 Comments / 0